Roger Jones, EdD

-In 2003, I came to Lynchburg College fulltime as an Associate Professor and Chair of Leadership Studies.
+In 2003, I came to Lynchburg College as a fulltime Associate Professor and Chair of Leadership Studies.
 My primary responsibility was to teach in the Master's program in Educational Leadership, our state approved principal preparation program.
 In 2009, I was promoted to Professor.
-I continue to teach in the Master's program but also head our recently developed doctoral program in Interdisciplinary Leadership Studies which, pending final SACS approval, will begin in the fall of 2011.
+I continue to teach in the Master's program but also head our doctoral program in Interdisciplinary Leadership Studies which began in the fall of 2011.

 During my administrative career, I have been very active with the Virginia Association of Secondary School Principals (VASSP) serving as a Board Member, Director of Federal Relations, and President.
 When I came to Lynchburg College, I was simultaneously named as the Director of the VASSP Center for Educational Leadership which is housed on campus.
 In this position, I work with Dr. Randy Barrack, VASSP's Executive Director.
 I provide workshops around the state on behalf of VASSP on a variety of topics.
 I also serve as VASSP's Legal Editor and have written VASSP's General Assembly Update for more than twenty years.

 - EdD University of Virginia, Administration and Supervision

 Collaterals: Curriculum and Instruction